Zambezi Queen Ship Review

 There are three different stateroom categories aboard the Zambezi Queen:

-- Category B Staterooms measure 215 square feet, and include an open-air French balcony.
+- Category SB Staterooms measure 215 square feet, and include an open-air private balcony.

-- Category A Staterooms are slightly larger, at 235 square feet and also include an open-air French balcony.
+- Category SA Staterooms are slightly larger, at 235 square feet and also include an open-air private balcony.

-- Master Suites are the largest accommodations available onboard, measuring 300 square feet.
+- Master Suites (Category MS) are the largest accommodations available onboard, measuring 300 square feet with a private balcony and sitting area.

 Aboard the Zambezi Queen, guests are treated to all the amenities of a luxurious boutique hotel.
 With only 28 passengers onboard, there’s no shortage of available space to relax and soak in the views of one of the most spectacular locations on Earth.